emo-bon/MetaGOflow/docs/args_and_params.rst

 Running ``metaGOflow`` partially
 ---------------------------------

-To use previous data products of a strudy to run steps not performed in the first place, certain files that were produced (in the first run) are required, based on the steps performed and those to be performed.
+To use previous data products of a study and run steps not performed in the first place, certain files that were produced (in the first run) are required, based on the steps performed and those to be performed.

 +-----------------------------------+------------------------------------------------------------------------------------------------------------+